MiaGobble/Seam/index.md

 ## Why use Seam?
 Seam is easier to use than most other frameworks, and is built with flexibility in mind.
 You no longer need to worry about a mess of dependencies, weird syntax, or difficult use-cases.

+> [!CAUTION]
-> [!CAUTION] Warning!
+> Warning!
 Seam is not yet production ready and future versions may not be backwards-compatible.
 If you choose to use it on larger projects, keep this in mind.

-[^1]: Seam is not yet production-ready, use with caution.
+## Bear in mind...
+Seam is early in development and things can change at any time.
+Documentation is also unfinished.